amcbhome/amcbhome.github.io/_projects/project2.md

 title: Optimise a delivery schedule
 description: prescriptive analytics
 ---
-This interactive app optimises the delivery of TV's form 3 depots to 3.
-Stores 1, 2 and 3 have space for 2000, 3000 and 3000 respectively.
+This interactive app optimises the delivery of TV's from three depots to three stores with a capacity of 2000, 3000 and 2000 respectively.

 The cost of delivering each TV is £5 per mile.